Housing Support

 Rooms 320 single rooms 180 rooms 78 rooms

-Shared Facilities Kitchen, shower room, laundry room, prayer room, lounge, library, music room, Tatami room, cafeteria, tennis courts, gymnasium, training room, etc. Multi-purpose area, study room, theater room, vending machines, prayer room, sports studio, laundry room, etc. Community room, guest space, etc.
+Shared Facilities Kitchen, shower room, laundry room, lounge, library, music room, tatami room, tennis courts, gymnasium, training room, etc. Multi-purpose area, study room, theater room, vending machines, prayer room, sports studio, laundry room, etc. Community room, guest space, etc.

 Access 4-24-1 Kami-Soshigaya, Setagaya-ku, Tokyo